What is a Risk Analyst?

 As a ‘second insured’, you gain additional liability protection under the insurance policy of another party.
 It is like having an additional insurance policy for the main insured.
 As such, you’re allowed to file a claim on their policy if you get sued.

-A loss payee, on the other hand, is someone who receives payment from an insurance policy that covers property damage as opposed to liability insurance.
 This party has a legal right to some of the proceeds of the claim because they have an interest in the property.
 Their payout depends on the amount of that property they still own and how much the insured owns.

 The loss payable clause can be illustrated by the following example.
 From a manufacturer, you directly purchase a professional fridge system for your ice cream shop.
 During a three-year period, you will be required to pay it off in three installments.